-survivorship?
-The executor, or the trustee of the bypass trust, may have a duty to discover and investigate purported survivorship accounts to determine whether to challenge the agreements.
-If an account holds community property subject to a survivorship agreement, the surviving spouse and the executor (often the same person) might be well advised to avail themselves of the procedures in Section 456 for obtaining a court order affirming the validity of the agreement for the purpose of heading off litigation by disgruntled bypass trust or estate beneficiaries.
+The unfunded credit shelter trust can cause a myriad of difficulties for the personal representative of the estate.
+What if the bank pays out funds pursuant to a purported survivorship agreement, but the document itself is legally insufficient to create the right of The executor, or the trustee of the survivorship? bypass trust, may have a duty to discover and investigate purported survivorship accounts to determine whether to challenge the agreements.
+If an account holds community property subject to a survivorship agreement, the surviving spouse and the executor (often the same person) might be well advised to avail themselves of the procedures in Sections 112.101 -112.106 for obtaining a court order affirming the validity of the agreement for the purpose of heading off litigation by disgruntled bypass trust or estate beneficiaries.

-c.
-The Caregiver Problem.
+C. The Caregiver Problem.

 Single elderly persons often wish for a caregiver to be able to write checks, make deposits and otherwise deal with their bank accounts.
 These caregivers usually are relatives - a son or nephew who lives close by, for example - and usually are beneficiaries under the elderly persons' wills (or heirs under the intestacy laws).
 Occasionally they are unrelated to the elderly person.

 In the vast majority of cases, the caregiver is given access to the account so that he or she may act as an agent for the elderly person.
 Only occasionally does the elderly person wish to make a gift of the money in the account to the caregiver.
 Unfortunately, in the typical case the only documentation of this agency arrangement is the signature card and account agreement at the bank, and these documents usually are silent as to the nature of the relationship between the elderly person and the caregiver.
-The signature card and account agreement is completed by an officer at a bank, who becomes the de facto estate planner when he or she fills out the card: If the signature card creates a valid right of survivorship, the caregiver is entitled to the money in the account when the elderly person dies.
+The signature card and account agreement is completed by an officer at a bank, who becomes the de facto estate planner when he property may be maneuvered into the bypass trust.
+The Texas Uniform Disclaimer of Property Interests Act (Chapter 240 of the Property Code) permits disclaimer of survivorship property.

+or she fills out the card: If the signature card creates a valid right of survivorship, the caregiver is entitled to the money in the account when the elderly person dies.
 If, on the other hand, he or she fills out the card so that a survivorship account is not created, the elderly person's will (or the intestacy laws) determines who gets the money in the account at death.
 Does the way in which the card is filled out accurately reflect the elderly person's intentions?
 One can only hope so, since extrinsic evidence of intent is inadmissible in a dispute over the money left in the account at death.

-Accepting the benefit of being named a party to a survivorship account can create a fiduciary relationship, meaning that the conduct of the party will be judged by the high equitable standards imposed on fiduciaries.
+Accepting the benefit of being named a party to a survivorship account can create a fiduciary relationship. meaning that the conduct of the party will be judged by the high equitable standards imposed on fiduciaries.
 Texas Bank and Trust Co. v.
 Moore, 595 S. W. 2d 502, 508-9 (Tex.
 1980).
 Therefore, even if the account agreement properly creates a survivorship right favoring the caregiver, the actions of the caregiver, including his or her actions related to the creation of the survivorship right, is subject to greater scrutiny.
 Unfortunately, fiduciary litigation tends to be messy and expensive, and in many cases the amount in controversy does not warrant the cost of litigation.
 Caregiver abuse of survivorship accounts and powers of attorney can lead to criminal liability as well.
 See, e. g., Porter v.
 State of Texas, 2000 Westlaw 863092 (Tex.
 App. - San Antonio 2000, unpublished opinion).